 - Exit interview with the Internship Coordinator

 Most departments utilize a "pass-fail" grade system.
 Hours and additional assignments must be turned in before the end of the semester.
 Incompletes are not given for Internships.
+All students registered for the internship class will be enrolled in the Blackboard course.
+All assignments and required paperwork will be turned in there.

 Some internships are paid; some are not.
 Some career areas such as Music Business are almost impossible to get into without an internship.
 Therefore, those companies don't pay and you intern for the experience and the opportunity.
 But if they do not pay, they must comply with the Fair Labor Standards Act.
 (See your contract.)
 Other organizations do pay depending on their intern's responsibilities.
 Don't let "salary" dictate your internship.
 Seek a company that will give you good experience and introduce you to successful people in your field.
 Consider this an investment in your future, because that’s exactly what it will be.

 Nashville is a great market for interning.
 Internships are available with many companies; you just have to inquire early.
-Some companies contact the CLCS each semester to post their available internships.
+Some companies contact the CSD each semester to post their available internships.
 To view these current postings, click here.
 You are encouraged to pursue an internship with any company you think will benefit your career goals.
 DO NOT feel limited to the online list!

 The Internship Class